Antipodes and involutions: The immaculate basis for

 \section{The immaculate basis for $\NSym$}

-There is no known cancellation-free formula for the antipode of the noncommutative symmetric functions, $\NSym$, in the immaculate basis $\cS_\al$.
-In this section we derive the first such expressions in the special cases where the composition $\al$ is of hook shape or has at most two parts.
-Our involutions will arise not from an application of Takeuchi's formula but from the definition of $\cS_\al$ as a noncommutative determinant.
+The Hopf algebra of noncommutative symmetric functions, $\NSym$, was introduced by Gelfand et al.~\cite{gkllrt:nsf}, and its immaculate basis, $\cS_\al$, was defined in the paper of Berg et al.~\cite{bbssz:lsh}.
+There is no known cancellation-free formula for the antipode acting on $\cS_\al$ for general $\al$.
+So in this section we derive expressions in the special cases where $\al$ is of hook shape or has at most two parts.
+In the case of hooks, the proof follows easily from the know expression for the antipode acting on the ribbon Schur basis.
+For shapes of at most two parts we give a new, cancellation-free expression proved by applying an involution.

-The noncommutative symmetric functions are freely generated as an algebra by the symbols $H_1,H_2,\dots$ which implies, in particular, that they do no commute.
+The noncommutative symmetric functions are freely generated as an algebra by the noncommutative symbols $H_n$ for $n$ a positive integer.
 It is also convenient to let $H_0=1$ and $H_n=0$ for $n<0$.
 Similarly, the ordinary symmetric functions, $\Sym$, are generated by the complete homogeneous symmetric functions $h_1,h_2,\dots$ which do commute.
 There is also the forgetful function $\NSym\ra\Sym$ defined by algebraically extending the map $H_n\mapsto h_n$ for all $n$.

-Bases for $\Sym$ are indexed by integer partitions $\la=(\la_1,\la_2,\dots,\la_k)$ which are weakly decreasing sequences of positive integers.
+Bases for $\Sym$ are indexed by integer partitions $\la=(\la_1,\la_2,\dots,\la_k)$, which are weakly decreasing sequences of positive integers.
 The all-important Schur function basis can be defined by the $k\times k$ Jacobi-Trudi determinant

-Bases for $\NSym$ are indexed by compositions $\al=(\al_1,\al_2,\dots,\al_k)$ which are arbitrary sequences of positive integers.
+Bases for $\NSym$ are indexed by compositions $\al=(\al_1,\al_2,\dots,\al_k)$, which are arbitrary sequences of positive integers.
 To get a basis for $\NSym$ corresponding to the Schur functions, we define the noncommutative determinant of a $k\times k$ matrix $A=(a_{i,j})$ to be

 where the sum is over all permutations $\si$ of $[k]$.
-The {\em immaculate basis} for $\NSym$ is defined to be (see~\cite{bbssz:lsh})
+The {\em immaculate basis} for $\NSym$ is defined to be